rafaelbecks/glow/README.md

 Instead of fixed images or animations, it generates visual structures from mathematical systems.
 Each system can be transformed, animated and modulated into an evolving composition.

-The basic building block is the **Luminode**: a small generative drawing system (oscillating lines, harmonic curves, grids, particles, knots, and more).
+The basic building block is the **Luminode**: a small generative drawing module (oscillating lines, harmonic curves, grids, particles, knots, and more).
 Luminodes combine into tracks, move through trajectories, and respond continuously to modulators.

-The result is a visual instrument — not a collection of pre-made effects.

 ---

 ## Start playing

 G.L.O.W. runs in the browser.
-You don't need MIDI or other hardware — built-in generators and modulators produce motion on their own.
+You don't need MIDI or other hardware, built-in generators and modulators produce motion on their own.

 Interact with:

 - Mouse and keyboard
 - Internal generators and modulators
 - MIDI controllers / MIDI from other software
-- HID devices (experimental tablet support)
 - Live audio or audio files as modulation sources

 **[▶ Open G.L.O.W.](https://glow.luminode.studio/)** — pick a Luminode, add it to a track, change parameters, and start modulating.